 Our cost structure is largely fixed.
-We base our cost structure on historical and expected levels of demand for our products and services and services and our resulting revenues decline, we may not be able to adjust our cost structure on a timely basis.
+We base our cost structure on historical and expected levels of demand for our products and services.
+If demand for our products and services and our resulting revenues decline, we may not be able to adjust our cost structure on a timely basis.
 In that event, our profitability would be adversely affected.